notrishithakur/DSA-with-Cpp/README.md

 https://github.com/rishithakurr/Everything-CS-with-Cpp/blob/main/Thug.cpp

 Wasn't that cool ?
 Now the thing is how it all works behind the curtain.
 We have always known that computer fundamentally works on 0 and 1, but how exactly ?

 Like how does a picture is converted to 0 and 1 and how does an audio is transferred through several miles if all computer know is just binary.
 Let us dive a little deep than, it's actually much more simpler than you can imagine.

+The answer is too easy to be get converted into another blog but I love blogging ao check this one for the explanation.